MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/manage-encryption-keys-instance.md

 ---
-title: "Manage the encryption keys for your Dynamics 365 for Customer Engagement (online) instance | MicrosoftDocs"
+title: "Manage the encryption keys for your Dynamics 365 for Customer Engagement apps (online) instance | MicrosoftDocs"
 description: "Learn how you can manage database encryption keys for your instance."
 keywords: "encrypt"
 ms.date: 11/26/2018